Just Command Runner Guide¶

 just gcp setup-data prod # Initialize data

-just gcp management-cmd prod "shell" # Run any command
+just gcp management-cmd prod "shell" # Run any command via a temp Cloud Run Job

-just gcp secrets prod # Upload secrets
+just gcp django secrets prod # Surgical: only .django → django-env

 # Infrastructure